 This warmly spicy, soul-satisfying Moroccan lentil soup blends red lentils, tomatoes, onion, celery, garlic, and cilantro with ras el hanout, a North African spice mix.
 On top?
 Chile-fried onions.
-Now, try to resist that.
+Healthy doesn’t taste any more soothing.

 Moroccan lentil soup doesn’t come any simpler or more spectacular than this.
 It’s subtly spicy from ras el hanout and perfectly tart from a modest squeeze of lemon.
-It’s truly lovely, luxuriantly aromatic, and richly satiating.
-Originally published January 15, 2014.–Renee Schettler Rossi
+It’s truly lovely, luxuriantly aromatic, and richly satiating.–Renee Schettler Rossi

 Moroccan Lentil Soup

 - 3 tablespoons olive oil

 - 1 1/2 teaspoons coriander

 - 2 teaspoons ras el hanout (store-bought or homemade)

 - 4 1/2 cups homemade chicken stock, canned chicken broth, vegetable stock, or water or more as needed

 - 6 tablespoons cilantro leaves coarsely chopped, plus extra to garnish